10 Reasons Small Businesses Fail With SMS Marketing

 Recommendation: Make the offer appear exclusive

-When sending out bulk SMS, it is possible to address every customer individually.
-Using personalization features and words such as ‘especially for you’ makes recipients feel special.
+When sending out bulk SMS, it is not possible to address every customers target individually.
+However, by using words such as ?especially for you? makes recipients feel special.

 When taking a personal approach in marketing, it is vital that you have accrued excellent consumer data.
 For example, you can make a message appear personal and exclusive by saying: